DaanDemaecker/DDM-Engine/README.md

 - ***Skybox Display***
    A cubemap can be attached to any camera to display a skybox.

+- ***GUI***
+ImGui has been implemented and can be used for debugging purposes or anything else the user wants to.

 ## Object Loader
 For my Graphics Programming 2 course, we used Vulkan in class, for the first time for our school.
 We were tasked to make a project to showcase our knowledge.